Professional photographers that shoot houses must hone their real estate photography marketing skills.

 This increases the likelihood of it being found when a realtor searches for real estate photographers/photos.

-Figuring out your real estate specialization, helps you lock in on your target customers.
+Another real estate business tip is figuring out your real estate specialization, which helps you lock in on your target customers.
 This increases your site’s SEO efforts.
 So, ensure your website reflects your real estate photography niche, such as photographing:

 - Single-family homes

 - High-rise apartments, etc.